 ADA Seating

 All spaces within our building have seats reserved for those with ADA needs.
-The Forum and other event spaces have variable seating, but the Great Hall has fixed accessible seating, shown on the map below.
+The Forum and other event spaces have variable seating, and the Great Hall has fixed accessible seating, shown on the map.

 ADA seating is available on a first-come, first-served basis.
 If you have a specific accommodation request, please contact access@townhallseattle.org.